 - Persian cucumbers are small, seedless crunchy cucumbers that contain lots of water and are great for hydration.
 I love how they add an easy, fresh flavor to this smoothie.

 - I love adding vanilla whey protein to this smoothie.
 It ramps up the amount of protein in the smoothie which helps to promote muscle growth and recovery.
-You can also use a plant based protein if you prefer.
+You can also use a plant-based protein if you prefer.

 - And then finally hemp seeds.
-Another great source of protein, hemp seeds also contain vitamins, minerals and plenty of fiber.
+Another great source of protein, hemp seeds also contain vitamins, minerals, and plenty of fiber.
 I love adding them into the smoothie and then sprinkling a few on top for texture.

-If you are wanting to add more green smoothie into your diet, this is a great place to start.
+If you are wanting to add more green smoothies into your diet, this is a great place to start.
 And if you’d like some more variety, be sure to check out some of these smoothie recipes as well:

 - Sweet Green Smoothie